-A visualisation of all the titles could show the lines that connect them, like a genealogical tree; and a full reading would detail the varied contextual factors that bear in on them: we hope to provide both these kinds of analysis in later phases of the project.
-But already we can start to think about what these prismatically varied titles show us.
+A visualisation of all the titles could show the lines that connect them, like a genealogical tree; and an ideal, full reading would detail the varied contextual factors that bear in on them.
+But even this bare array enables us to start thinking about what the prismatically varied titles show us.

 The translated titles are all different from the source; but obviously they are not mistakes.
 Their divergences show that language is always embedded in contexts and communities: to translate is to remake, not only in a new language with its different nuances and ways of putting words together, but in a new culture where readers are likely to be attracted by different themes: orphanhood, governesses, passion, simple love.